monsieur-delta/universum/README.md

 - those, "inside" of what, existance is possible (see thesis of Manifest about presence of ``Universum``).

-- has characteristic of limitlessness above spacetime limits.
+- has characteristic of limitlessness above spacetime limits, has no boundaries

 - ``Universum`` includes all objects that cannot be known empirically.